thegricean/sinking-marbles/writing/_2015/_journal_cognition/README.md

 ### Choices for data analysis

-The open issues are (MH, where we have preferences, can you add the rationale for those preferences?):
+The open issues are (MH, where I've marked that we have preferences, can you add the rationale for those preferences?):

 #### Which prior should we use?